julien-amar/hacking-journey/0x0A - Stack overflow/README.md

 #### Protection

+As possible protections against those attacks:
-Many protection are available against this kind of attack, most of them ensure the code is randomized or avoid using `call`/`ret` instructions.
+* the compiled code could be randomized or avoid using `call`/`ret` instructions.

-Pointer Authentication Codes (PAC), provides a protection by authenticating pointers by signing those using unused bits.
+* Pointer Authentication Codes (PAC), provides a protection by authenticating pointers by signing those using unused bits.

 For more details: https://en.wikipedia.org/wiki/Return-oriented_programming#Defenses